gladly-team/next-firebase-auth/README.md

 > ```
 >
 > See [this Vercel issue](https://github.com/vercel/vercel/issues/749#issuecomment-707515089) for more information.

+**useFirebaseAdminDefaultCredential**

+A boolean that when set to true, the application default credential will be passed to `firebase-admin`'s [`initializeApp`](https://firebase.google.com/docs/admin/setup#initialize-sdk).

+**NOTE**: When set to true default credentials will override values passed to `firebaseAdminInitConfig.credential`

 **firebaseClientInitConfig**: Configuration passed to the Firebase JS SDK's [`initializeApp`](https://firebase.google.com/docs/reference/node/firebase#initializeapp).
 The "firebaseClientInitConfig.apiKey" value is always **required**.
 Other properties are required unless you initialize the `firebase` app yourself before initializing `next-firebase-auth`.